-Cutting straight to the chase for everyone out there who, like me, was excited to find a natural solution to back pains and acid reflux at once, I discovered a myriad of versions that work on many levels.
-There are wedge pillows that are fantastic for GERD and acid reflux, as well as wedge pillows that relieve back pains and muscle stress during pregnancy.
+I was excited to find a natural solution to back pains and acid reflux at once when I discovered wedge pillows.
+There are bed wedges that are fantastic for GERD and acid reflux, as well as wedge pillows that relieve back pain and muscle stress during pregnancy.
 They help your body sleep at an angle that will relax your muscles and won’t allow the acid in your stomach travel back up your esophagus.
 But what are the best wedge pillows in 2020?

 Helix Wedge Pillow